joist-framework/joist/packages/di/README.md

   InjectorD --> InjectorE;
 ```
 In the above tree, if InjectorE requests a service, it will navigate up to the RootInjector and cache.
-If Inject B then requests the same token, it will recieve the same cached instance from RootInjector.
+If InjectorB then requests the same token, it will recieve the same cached instance from RootInjector.

+On the other hand if a provider is defined at InjectorD, then the service will be constructed and cached there.
+InjectorB would given a NEW instances created from RootInjector.
+This is because InjectorB does not fall under InjectorD.

 #### Custom Elements: